 The Evaluation Team compared our findings to the values currently used in the 2022 Program Savings Document (PSD) to determine if the values should be updated.
-Based on the information gathered through the literature review and market actor interviews, we recommend updating the EUL for AHU scheduling and optimization to 5 years and updating all other non-lighting, non-refrigeration, and non-process retro-commissioning measures to a single value of 7 years.
+Based on the information gathered through the literature review and market actor interviews, we recommend updating the EUL for AHU scheduling and optimization to 5 years and updating all other retrocommissioning measures to a single value of 7 years.